puppetlabs/puppet-docs/source/puppet/3.8/reference/puppet_repositories.md

 Puppet packages software in repositories for *nix operating systems, and in executable installers for OS X and Windows.

 > **Note:** This document collects repository information for easy reference.
-For a detailed walkthrough of installing open source Puppet 3.8, start with the [pre-install tasks](./pre_install.html).
-For Puppet Enterprise 3.8, start with its [system requirements](/pe/3.8.5/install_system_requirements.html).
+> -   For a detailed walkthrough of installing open source Puppet 3.8, start with the [pre-install tasks](./pre_install.html).
+> -   For Puppet 4, see the [Puppet Collection documentation](/puppet/latest/reference/puppet_collections.html).
+> -   For Puppet Enterprise 3.8, start with its [system requirements](/pe/3.8/install_system_requirements.html).
+> -   For the latest version of Puppet Enterprise, start with its [system requirements](/pe/latest/install_system_requirements.html).

 ## *nix package repositories